shivamkr1563/liver-disease-prediction/README.md

    - Click "Deploy"

 3. **Configuration:**
+   - The app uses ONNX Runtime for model inference (no PyTorch dependency)
-   - The app will use the conda environment specified in `environment.yml`
+   - The conda environment ensures all dependencies are properly installed
    - No additional secrets or environment variables are required
    - The app loads the model on startup for optimal performance